ronnieoverby/ftx/README.md

 # ftx
-A file server/client.

 ![Screenshot](/docs/screenshot.png?raw=true)

 ## Why?
-For those times when you need to transfer a pile o' files across a network easily and quickly.
+Moving files across the internet sucks.
+Especially if your moving a lot of files.

 ## Arguments